 For instance, major oil company BP took a huge financial hit following the disastrous Deepwater Horizon oil spill in 2010, and more recently saw profits plunge in 2016 thanks to low oil prices, but it’s still far less likely to go bust than a small oil explorer.
-However, during periods of severe market volatility, blue-chip share prices can tumble considerably, as was the case with financial stocks during the crisis.
+However, during periods of severe market volatility, blue chip share prices can fall considerably, as was the case with financial stocks during the crisis.

 Large caps are often multi-national businesses too, meaning they’re exposed to the global economy and movements in foreign currencies.
-They’re also closely followed by analysts, so there’s plenty of research material for investors and fund managers to study, but the downside of this is that it’s difficult to gain insights that aren’t widely available.
+They’re also closely followed by analysts, so there’s plenty of research material for investors and fund managers to study.
+But the downside of this is that it’s difficult to find insights that aren’t widely available.
 Small companies aren’t usually as well researched.